tinyclub/lep-lab/README.md

 ## Use the lab

-After login, Open 'Lep Lab' in the desktop and it will enter into the working directory: `/labs/lep-lab/`,
+After login, Open 'LEP Lab' in the desktop and it will enter into the working directory: `/labs/lep-lab/`,

 ### Update the source code